 Since its enactment, there have been judicial and Congressional challenges to certain aspects of the Affordable Care Act, or ACA.
 In June 2021, the United States Supreme Court held that Texas and other challengers had no legal standing to challenge the ACA, dismissing the case without specifically ruling on the constitutionality of the ACA.
 Accordingly, the ACA remains in effect in its current form.
-It is unclear how this Supreme Court decision, future litigation, or healthcare measures promulgated by the Biden administration will impact our business, financial condition and results of operations.
+It is unclear how this Supreme Court decision, future litigation, or healthcare measures promulgated by the current administration will impact our business, financial condition and results of operations.
 Complying with any new legislation or changes in healthcare regulation could be time-intensive and expensive, resulting in material adverse effect on our business.

 In addition, there have been a number of other legislative and regulatory proposals aimed at changing the pharmaceutical industry.
 For example, in November 2013, Congress passed the Drug Quality and Security Act, or the DQSA.
+The

-The DQSA establishes federal pedigree tracking standards requiring drugs to be labeled and tracked at the lot level, preempts state drug pedigree requirements, and will eventually require all supply-chain stakeholders to participate in an electronic, interoperable prescription drug track and trace system.
-The DQSA also establishes new requirements for drug wholesale distributors and third party logistics providers, including licensing requirements in states that had not previously licensed such entities.
-As a result of these and other new proposals, we may determine to change our current manner of operation, provide additional benefits or change our contract arrangements, any of which could have a material adverse effect on our business, financial condition and results of operations.
+DQSA establishes federal pedigree tracking standards requiring drugs to be labeled and tracked at the lot level, preempts state drug pedigree requirements, and, since November 27, 2024, requires all supply-chain stakeholders to participate in an electronic, interoperable prescription drug track and trace system.
+The DQSA also establishes new requirements for drug wholesale distributors and third-party logistics providers, including licensing requirements in states that had not previously licensed such entities.
+Recently, the FDA promulgated enhanced drug distribution security requirements under the Drug Supply Chain Security Act, including requiring trading partners to provide, receive and maintain documentation about products and ownership only electronically using interoperable systems and processes.
+If we or our partners fail to comply with these and other regulatory requirements that apply to our operations, our business may be materially impacted.
+As a result of these and other new requirements implemented by the government, we may determine to change our current manner of operation, provide additional benefits or change our contract arrangements, any of which could have a material adverse effect on our business, financial condition and results of operations.